-The layer at which A DetNet Service, such as congestion or service protection is provided.
+The layer at which A DetNet service, e.g., service protection is provided.

 DetNet service proxy

 Maps between App-flows and DetNet flows.

 DetNet source

 An end system capable of originating a DetNet flow.

 DetNet transit node

 A node operating at the DetNet transport layer, that utilizes link layer and/or network layer switching across multiple links and/or sub-networks to provide paths for DetNet service layer functions.
 Typically provides congestion protection over those paths.
 An MPLS LSR is an example of a DetNet transit node.